AnyLog-co/documentation/file commands.md

 </pre>

-## Calculating the hash value of the data contained in a file
+## Calculate the hash value of the data contained in a file
 Usage:
 <pre>
 file hash [path and file name]